shakfu/py-js/README.md

 ## Overview

+The `py` object provides a very high level python code interface to max objects.
-The `py` object has 1 inlet and 2 outlets
+It has 1 inlet and 2 outlets

 Basic Features

 1. Per-object namespaces.
 It responds to an `import <module>` message in the left inlet which loads a python module in its namespace.
 Each new import (like python) adds to the namespace.

 2. Eval Messages.
-It responds to an `eval <expression>` message in the left inlet  which is evaluated in the namespace and outputs results to the left outlet and outputs a bang from the right outlet to signal end of evaluation.
+It responds to an `eval <expression>` message in the left inlet which is evaluated in the context of the namespace and outputs results to the left outlet and outputs a bang from the right outlet to signal end of evaluation.

+3. Executing code string or a file into a namespace (modifying it)

 ...